 Discourage singing, yelling and chanting, which can cause respiratory droplets to travel for long distances.

-Do not allow workers to share personal protective equipment (PPE), uniforms, non-medical masks, or lunchroom eating utensils and glassware.
+Do not allow workers to share personal protective equipment (PPE), uniforms, masks, or lunchroom eating utensils and glassware.

 Discourage sharing of personal items such as cellphones, lighters, and water bottles.

 Do not provide communal food or beverage services.
 If providing food service, offer pre-wrapped takeout meals, or contactless delivery.

 Limit the use of items that are difficult to clean and disinfect without damage, (e.g., books and magazines, children’s soft toys), or assign them to a single user or household group for the duration of their visit.
 Quarantine of some items may be required between users, to allow time for virus particles to become inactive (e.g., from at least 24 hours up to 14 days depending on the material.
 Contact your local public health authority for further guidance.

 Provide laundry service for uniforms or require workers wear freshly cleaned uniforms or clothes for each shift.
 Clothes should be bagged and washed after each shift.

 If responsible for client laundry, ensure that linens and clothes are washed frequently.
 Make sure that donated items are laundered and minimally handled before distributing.

 Do not shake dirty laundry.
 Use disposable gloves and perform hand hygiene after handling laundry.
 Clean and disinfect hampers and bins.